AXO Bid Day

 Frequently Asked Questions

 Absolutely!
-In fact, many of our members never saw themselves as a sorority girl.
+In fact, many of our members never saw themselves as a "sorority girl".
 There are incredible women who make up our community and there is not one type of woman that joins sorority.
 All women can be sorority women.

 You will eat at the ISU dining halls!
 The dining hall costs are already built into your registration fee.
 After you register for Primary Recruitment, you’re all set!